 which are fresh sweet potatoes, spices and plenty of butter!

-Sweet Potato Pie is a must have during the holidays!
-Not only is it tradition, but there is something about Sweet Potato Pie that makes the holidays feel like the holidays.
+Sweet Potato Pie is a must-have during the holidays!
+Not only is it a tradition, but there is something about Sweet Potato Pie that makes the holidays feel like the holidays.

 They were reserve as special times so there was plenty of food to be eaten, cooked and shared.
 Also, families could not afford to make this abundance of food all throughout the year.
 So hence, we “cook the whole house” for the holidays each year.